 An increasing percentage of the population is opting to turn towards bicycles as their commuting tools of choice.
-Not only is biking a great way to help keep our environment safe, but it helps keep people healthy and active as they go about their daily lives.
+Not only is biking a great way to help the environment, but it helps keep people healthy and active as they go about their daily lives.
 Anybody in Illinois is likely to be greeted by the sight of at least a few cyclists each day.
-Some hop on their bikes for fun, others ride them to work, but one fact remains the same: it’s imperative to focus on safety if you choose to ride a bicycle in traffic.
+Some hop on their bikes for fun, others ride them to work, but one fact remains the same.
+A bicycle accident involving a car can be deadly, so everyone needs to do their part to keep each other safe.

-According to the National Highway Traffic Safety Administration, over 780 bicyclists were killed as a result of bicycle accidents in 2017.
+According to the National Highway Traffic Safety Administration, about 800 bicyclists are killed as a result of motor vehicle accidents each year.
 An accident doesn’t need to be fatal to have a significant impact on a victim’s life, though.
 Many bicycle accident victims avoid death, but emerge from crashes with tremendous emotional and physical damage.

 Cyclists should feel perfectly at ease snapping on your helmet, adjusting your mirrors, and starting your commute, but you can only plan for other drivers’ negligence to a certain extent.
 One way that you can increase your safety by cycling is through a thorough understanding of some of the most common bicycle accidents and how to avoid them.
 If you have already been involved in an accident then speaking with a bicycle accident lawyer could reveal your legal options.